 There will be Agritourism Guest Rooms available for extended stays.
 Along with the Conservation Center, visitors will enjoy the many fantastic local attractions, historic natural landmarks, and the best of small-town America, square in the center of the American heartland.
 We hope that you are as excited as we are about building this crucially important structure, which will safeguard the legacy of standard-bred poultry and serve as an exciting new agritourism destination for all.
 Donate today to take part in this historic effort!

-Take part in building The Good Shepherd Conservation Center!
+Help Us Build The Good Shepherd Conservation Center!